cposc/cposc-2014/speaker-faq.md

 **How long is my time slot?**

-We are still working on the exact schedule, but sessions will be about 45 minutes long.
+We are still working on the exact schedule, but sessions will be about 30 minutes long.
 It’s your talk, and you can use the time however you’d like.
-We do encourage interactivity with the audience, so allowing 10-15 minutes of Q&A is recommended.
-But you make the call as best suits your topic.
+There is a 25-minute "hallway track" between sessions which can be used for follow-up Q&A for your talk ot just general interaction with the attendees.

 **How much time to I have to prepare and set up?**